-- If you find an old cage in the attic, basement, trash-picking, or at a yard sale that only has a few rusty patches or a little chipping paint and you want to re-paint it for your budgie - DON'T. Throw it out and get a new cage on eBay.
-The cost of getting a cage sanded down and then powder-coated is more than you would pay for a new cage on eBay.
+- If you find an old cage in the attic, basement, trash-picking, or at a yard sale that only has a few rusty patches or a little chipping paint and you want to re-paint it for your budgie - DON'T. Throw it out and get a new cage on eBay or Amazon.
+The cost of getting a cage sanded down and then powder-coated is more than you would pay for a new cage online.

 - Horizontal bars because budgies love to climb!

 - Width is more important than height as budgies fly horizontally.

 - Bar spacing should be no wider than 1/2 inch so that the budgie doesn't get their head stuck between the bars.
 Their heads are smaller than they look!

 - No round cages - a budgie doesn't feel safe in a round cage - there is no back wall to retreat to.
 Along the same lines, be sure there is a wall behind at least one side of the cage.